-Now let's see what these browsers are sending back to home base in California.
+Now let's see what these browsers are sending back to home base.
 Wireshark was used to capture all traffic in Windows 7 and Linux Mint 13 during four 8-12 hour sessions for each program.
 The browser was started and just left open for the capture, no extensions were installed and no websites were visited.
 System updates in Mint and Windows were disabled along with Safe Browsing so there was no background noise of web surfing and minimal interference from other processes.
 The browsers were otherwise using default settings.
-In total I logged over 100 hours of packet sniffing these browsers in various states from installation to first start and multiple subsequent sessions.
+I logged a total of over 100 hours of packet sniffing these browsers in various states from installation to first start and multiple subsequent sessions.
 What did I find?

 All three browsers connect to Google.
 You should not expect otherwise, there's little you can do about it and most of the traffic is encrypted so it can't be read.
 Focusing on what's unencrypted: on startup, all three send DNS requests to various Google domains and subdomains.
 Some examples are clients2.google.com, clients.*.google.com (where * can be a number 1 through 9), ssl.gstatic.com, apis.google.com, youtube.com, plus.google.com and developers.android.com.
 After the Google domains (odd, why after?) were the dummy DNS checks and only Iron did not do these.

 Following the DNS resolution, all three browsers initiate encrypted key exchanges with some of these Google servers.
 The amount of these Client Hellos ranged from about 5-10 simultaneously but Chrome and Chromium opened over 20 on first start and Iron about half that.
 These encrypted handshakes assign the browsers TLS session tickets and authenticate them to retrieve information from Google's servers like extension blacklists, updates and such things.
 Iron always started less of these sessions than the other two but the longer any of these browsers go without being online, the more update requests they send out when they do eventually start up.